erenmirza/getground_dbt/README.md

     - Used duckdb as local SQL database
 - Insert data into the SQL database
     - Used duckdb & dbt functionality to ingest csv as sources
-    - Could have written scripts to manually insert but not required
+    - Could have written scripts to manually insert but not required, had this been done:
+        - Insert into a raw schema
+        - Deduplicate in a stage schema
+        - Reference the above as a dbt source
 - Run some SQL queries and analysis
     - Star schema model implemented to showcase a potential modelling solution for BI & analytical reporting
     - Streamlit app developed to